nisiscau/Codewars-Solutions/README.md

 3 - A swift implementation of a backtracking algorithm to solve Sudoku grids

 4 - Write a method that takes a field for well-known board game "Battleship" as an argument and returns true if it has a valid disposition of ships, false otherwise.
-Argument is guaranteed to be 10*10 two-dimension array.
+Argument can be any two-dimension array.
 Elements in the array are numbers, 0 if the cell is free and 1 if occupied by ship.